GoogleCloudPlatform/data-science-on-gcp/10_realtime/README.md

 #### [Optional] Train on 2015-2018 and evaluate on 2019
 Note that this will take many hours and require significant resources.
 There is a reason why I have worked with only 1 year of data so far in the book.
-* Start a Vertex AI Workbench and open a Terminal.
-* Clone the source repository of this book.
-* [5 min] Clean the contents of your bucket and BigQuery dataset:
+* [5 min] Erase the current contents of your bucket and BigQuery dataset:
   ```
   gsutil -m rm -rf gs://BUCKET/*
   bq rm -r -f dsongcp